laurentmldev/metaindex/README.md

 *  if not done yet, start docker Desktop application
 *  double-click on MetaindeX.START link (the first time you'll have to restart your computer)

-NOTE: in case of unexpected start up issue, it is often a good idea to run MetaindeX.STOP link and then start over.
+NOTE: in case of unexpected start up issue, it is often a good idea to stop gently the whole appliation (double-click on run MetaindeX.STOP) and then start over.

 #### Start Application on Linux
 *  configure your system to have sufficient memory for elasticsearch: